Kitware/geowatch/docs/watch_cli.rst

 coco_intensity_histograms - Reasonably useful.
 Makes histograms to visualize and compare channel intensity across sensors / videos.

-find_dvc - This is "smartwatch_dvc".
+find_dvc - This is "geowatch_dvc".
 This helps register / recall paths to DVC repos based on tags to help allow scripts to be written in a magic agnostic way.

 Dataset Preparation / Management